The Vermont Statutes Online

 (e) Term.
 The term of a standard offer required by this section shall be 10 to 20 years, except that the term of a standard offer for a plant using solar power shall be 10 to 25 years.

 (f) Price.
-The categories of renewable energy for which the Board shall set standard offer prices shall include at least each of the categories established pursuant to subdivision (c)(2) of this section.
-The Board by order shall determine and set the price paid to a plant owner for each kWh generated under a standard offer required by this section, with a goal of ensuring timely development at the lowest feasible cost.
-The Board shall not be required to make this determination as a contested case under 3 V.S.A. chapter 25.
+The categories of renewable energy for which the Commission shall set standard offer prices shall include at least each of the categories established pursuant to subdivision (c)(2) of this section.
+The Commission by order shall determine and set the price paid to a plant owner for each kWh generated under a standard offer required by this section, with a goal of ensuring timely development at the lowest feasible cost.
+The Commission shall not be required to make this determination as a contested case under 3 V.S.A. chapter 25.

 (A) applicable federal law; and